Bar Professional Training Studies/PGDip BPTC

 - Continuing Professional Development Portfolio plus Bar Professional Development.

-Following the two years taught part of the course, there is an additional year for self-study.
-You have a choice of completing two self-study M level modules for 15 and 45 credits or a dissertation (60 credits).
-Obtaining this final 60 credits is necessary to complete your Masters.
+Following the two years taught part of the course, you have a choice of completing two self-study M level modules for 15 and 45 credits or a dissertation for 60 credits.
+There is a small amount of additional tuition.
+This will give you the final 60 credits necessary to complete your Masters in Bar Professional Training Studies.
+Your project/dissertation will have a practical focus to help you develop as a reflective practitioner responsible for your own professional development, as required by the BSB's new CPD regime.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.